 Alternatives considered upon review of a closure include maintaining the status quo, eliminating the closure if no longer necessary, modifying the timing of the closure, or eliminating the closure and restricting legal gear and harvest limits.
-Salmon returns into the Iliuliuk drainage are small and remain a conservation concern, however the system does support some sport opportunity.
+Salmon returns into Summers and Morris lakes are small and remain a conservation concern, however the system does support some sport opportunity.
 Maintaining the status quo, which would continue to allow sport fishing while prohibiting subsistence, does not provide for a subsistence priority; therefore this alternative was rejected.
 Eliminating the closure is also rejected due to the vulnerable status of the salmon population.
-One modification considered would close the waters of Unalaska Lake, its tributaries and outlet stream, to all uses, restricting both subsistence fishing and sport opportunity within the drainage.
+One modification considered would close the waters of Summers and Morris lakes, their tributaries and outlet streams, to all uses, restricting both subsistence fishing and sport opportunity within the drainages.
 This modification is rejected because the system currently supports a limited harvest under sport regulation, and may possibly support a similar opportunity under limited subsistence regulations, providing a subsistence opportunity for Federally qualified subsistence users.
+Another modification considered would be to close the waters of Morris Lake, its tributaries and outlet stream, to all uses, restricting both subsistence fishing and sport opportunity within the drainage, and eliminating the closure to subsistence fishing in the waters of Summers Lake, its tributaries and outlet stream.
+This modification is rejected because both systems currently support a limited harvest under sport regulation, and may possibly support a similar opportunity under limited subsistence regulations, providing a subsistence for Federally qualified subsistence users.